astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 Figure 3.1 -- Three-dimensional spacetime diagram, which you can rotate to observe from different angles.
 Events are represented as two spheres: orange and purple.
 The displacement four vector between them is black.
-The projections of this four vector are also drawn within each of the three planes.
-The black arrow in the magenta plane would be the spatial displacement (in $x$ and $y$ only, not $z$), while the cyan and yellow planes also include the elapsed time between the events.
+The components of this four vector are also drawn as arrows parallel to the three axes.
+Note that there could well be enormous displacement in $z$ that would not show up on this diagram.
 Click and drag to rotate the "cube" so that you are looking face-on to the side bounded by $x$ and $ct$, with the origin in the lower left corner.
 This is the standard way to draw a 2D spacetime diagram.
 The $y$ axis would then be diagonal in projection.